-Dancing at Dance & Co. (updated 9/8/23)
+Dancing at Dance & Co. (updated 8/30/24)

-Dance & Company will be putting the following procedures into place, to begin during our fall 2023 term.
+Dance & Company will be putting the following procedures into place, to begin during our fall 2024 term.

-• Dancers are expected to be at class on time and prepared in proper dance attire (see dance attire requirements) with hair secured (buns with hair nets for ballet dancers).
+Dancers are expected to be prepared in proper dance attire (see dance attire requirements) with hair secured (buns with hair nets for ballet dancers).

-• Dancers are expected to treat each other with respect, support, and encouragement, including self, peers, and teachers.
-No gum is allowed in dance classes.
+Dancers are expected to treat each other with respect, support, and encouragement.
+Dancers are expected to exhibit a positive attitude towards self, peers, and teachers.
+Eye rolling will not be tolerated.

-• Dancers who are waiting for class must maintain a quiet and calm atmosphere in the waiting areas.
+Dancers who are waiting for class must maintain a quiet and calm atmosphere in the waiting areas.
 They should not be dancing in unattended studios/spaces without permission.

-• If enrollment falls below the required number of students, the class will be canceled and tuition paid in advance will be refunded.
+If enrollment falls below the required number of students, the class will be canceled and tuition paid in advance will be refunded.

-• Please follow CDC protocol when dealing with Covid-19 or other illnesses and do not come to class if you are showing symptoms.
+Please follow CDC protocol when dealing with Covid-19 or other illnesses and do not come to class if you are showing symptoms.

-• Students should bring their own water bottles to class.
+Students should bring their own water bottles to class.
 The water fountain is recommended only to be used for refilling individual water bottles.

-• We prefer that parents and families do not wait in our building during classes to avoid crowded conditions and distractions to those in dance classes.
+We prefer that parents and families do not wait in our building during classes to avoid crowded conditions and distractions to those in dance classes.
 However, for anyone who chooses to wait inside, please remain only in the waiting rooms.
 Persons who are not actual registered students are not allowed to stay throughout the class observing within the studio spaces.
 There are large picture windows into each studio where observers may watch the classes from outside the studio classrooms.
 Periodically teachers may invite parents and families in to watch the last few minutes of class.

-• Parents and families are to be prompt for student pick-up and drop-off.
+Parents and families are to be prompt for student pick-up and drop-off.

 Thank you for your kind understanding.